 The base SiteNow platform is provided as-is and free of charge without any guarantees.

-The SiteNow service is set up to redirect www requests to the bare domain equivalent.
-Redirecting from a bare domain to the www equivalent is not supported.
+WWW prefixed URLs can be set up to redirect www requests to the bare domain equivalent upon request.
+This involves covering the WWW equivalent with an SSL certificate and does not occur by default.
+Redirecting from a bare domain to the WWW equivalent is not supported.

 For example, a request for www.mysite.uiowa.edu would redirect to mysite.uiowa.edu.